devmaker.net

 Second build of the same device: ~30 seconds instead of 8 minutes.

-Here is the translation: The deployment stage is intentionally set to `when: manual` in my case.
+My deploy stage is deliberately when: manual.
 Why?
-Because a failed OTA update, in the worst case, means I have to go down to the basement and flash the device via USB.
-I don't want that to happen automatically with every merge to main.
+Because a failed OTA update means, in the worst case, that I have to go down to the basement and flash the device via USB.
+I don't want that happening automatically on every merge to main.

 My rules:

 1. Staging device first.
 I have a test ESP on my desk that the pipeline deploys to automatically.
-Only when that runs cleanly do I manually trigger the production deployments.
+Only when that runs cleanly do I click through the production deployments manually.

-2. OTA requires network access.
-The GitLab Runner must be able to reach the devices.
-In my case, a self-hosted Runner is running on my homelab server in the same VLAN as the smarthome devices.
-Cloud GitLab Runners cannot do this – unless you expose OTA to the outside, which is a very bad idea.
+2. OTA needs network access.
+The GitLab Runner has to be able to reach the devices.
+In my case a self-hosted runner runs on my homelab server in the same VLAN as the smarthome devices.
+Cloud GitLab runners can't do this – unless you expose OTA to the outside, which is a very bad idea.

-3. MDNS doesn't always work in the runner. ${DEVICE}.local doesn't resolve automatically inside the Docker container.
-Two options: either fixed IPs per device in a lookup file, or avahi-daemon in the runner setup.
+3. mDNS doesn't always work in the runner. ${DEVICE}.local doesn't resolve automatically inside the Docker container.
+Two options: fixed IPs per device in a lookup file, or an avahi-daemon in the runner setup.
 I went with fixed IPs – less magic.

-4. Document serial fallback.
-Just in case: Every device README states which GPIOs are responsible for USB flashing.
-It has already saved me twice.
+4. Document the serial fallback.
+Just in case: every device README notes which GPIOs are responsible for USB flashing.
+It has saved me twice already.

-Here is the translation: Beyond pure validation, I have also built in two checks that catch small problems early:
+Beyond pure validation, I built in two more checks that catch small problems early:

 yamllint: